-Dr. Judy Kjelstrom (aka Dr. Judy) has a rich background in health science and biotechnology education and training, clinical laboratory science, microbiology, program administration, mentoring and leadership.
-From 2004 to 2018, she directed the UC Davis Biotechnology Program (est. 1986), which is a novel program that partners effectively across the campus and with the life sciences industry.
-Although the Program is small in the number of personnel, it is involved in a large number of cross-disciplinary projects: 1) The NIH NIGMS T32 Biotechnology Training Grant; 2) The innovative DEB (Designated Emphasis in Biotechnology) graduate program – focused on developing an entrepreneurial spirit in PhD students in STEM.
-The DEB partners with a numerous companies, national labs and government agencies.
-Over 250 PhD students have completed paid 3-6 month internships.
-Examples of partners include Genentech, Novozymes, Monsanto, IBM, Marrone Bioinnovations, OncoMed, Sutro Pharma, BioMarin, Agilent, Celgene SF, etc.; 3) The Advanced Degree Program (ADP) for corporate employees.
-Employees earn a PhD in life sciences at UC Davis without leaving their industry position; and 4) HHMI IMBS (Integrating Medicine into Basic Science) Graduate Training Program in Translational Research.
-This experience is invaluable in the new GSM Industry Immersion Course in Biotechnology.
+Judy Kjelstrom (aka Dr. Judy) has a rich background in health science and biotechnology education and training, clinical laboratory science, microbiology, program administration, mentoring and leadership.
+From 2004 to 2018 she directed the UC Davis Biotechnology Program (est. 1986), a novel program that partners effectively across the campus and with the life sciences industry.
+Although the program is small in the number of personnel, it is involved in a large number of cross-disciplinary projects:

-From 1998-2018, Dr. Judy was a lecturer in the departments of Microbiology and MCB (Molecular & Cellular Biology) at UC Davis.
+From 1998 to 2018, Kjelstrom was a lecturer in the Departments of Microbiology and MCB (Molecular & Cellular Biology) at UC Davis.
 She is the co-lead for two graduate seminars: MCB/ECH 294: Current Program in Biotechnology and MIC 292: From Discovery to Product: An Introduction to Biotechnology at the Industrial Level.
-She co-authored three publication on the DEB graduate program’s entrepreneurial efforts. in the October 2012 issue of the Journal of Commercial Biotechnology.
-See publication list at end.
+She co-authored three publications on the DEB program’s entrepreneurial efforts in the October 2012 issue of the Journal of Commercial Biotechnology.

-Women in Leadership is a passion for Dr. Judy.
-She was a member of the 2008 Leadership California CIT (California Issues & Trends) class and is a Founding Member of the new WomenUp Network in Sacramento.
+Kjelstrom is passionate about developing and supporting women in leadership.
+She was a member of the 2008 Leadership California CIT (California Issues & Trends) class and is a founding member of the new WomenUp Network in Sacramento.
 She strives for equity in STEM disciplines and instills these values in her students.
-From 2012-2018, she served as the faculty advisor for the student run ESTEME (Equity in STEM and Entrepreneurship) organization.
-She also encourages women to become entrepreneurs.
-She was awarded a Chancellor’s Achievement Award for Diversity and Community for 2014-2015.
-In 2016, she received one of the Sacramento Business Journal’s “Women Who Mean Business Awards”.
-In 2018, she was awarded the James H. Meyer Award for Distinguished Service, the highest UC Davis honor for a member of the Academic Federation.
+From 2012 to 2018 she served as the faculty advisor for the student-run ESTEME (Equity in STEM and Entrepreneurship) organization, and she encourages women to become entrepreneurs.
+She was awarded a Chancellor’s Achievement Award for Diversity and Community for 2014 to 2015.
+In 2016 she received one of the Sacramento Business Journal’s “Women Who Mean Business Awards.”
+In 2018 she received the James H. Meyer Award for Distinguished Service, the highest UC Davis honor for a member of the Academic Federation.

-Prior to her employment at UC Davis, she taught Introductory Microbiology, Anatomy & Physiology and General Biology at regional community colleges and Sacramento State University.
-During her 12 years as a Clinical Laboratory Scientist, she oversaw the in-service and medical technology trainee education.
-Dr. Kjelstrom earned a B.S. in Biological Sciences with a concentration in Clinical Laboratory Technology (summa cum laude) from Sacramento State University and a Ph.D. in Microbiology (with a focus on medical microbiology and immunology) from the University of California, Davis.
+Prior to her employment at UC Davis, she taught introductory microbiology, anatomy and physiology, and general biology at regional community colleges and Sacramento State University.
+During her 12 years as a clinical laboratory scientist, she oversaw the in-service and medical technology trainee education.
+Kjelstrom earned a B.S. in biological sciences with a concentration in clinical laboratory technology (summa cum laude) from Sacramento State University and a Ph.D. in microbiology (with a focus on medical microbiology and immunology) from the University of California, Davis.